Skip to main content

 36 mentions Positive Neutral Negative

-The game offers significant replayability primarily due to its multiple endings, with players noting up to 11 different outcomes based on choices made throughout the story.
-While some reviewers found the overall content limited, many appreciated the branching paths and new game+ features that encourage exploration of different narrative routes.
-Overall, the replay value is considered high, especially for those who enjoy experimenting with various decisions.
+The game offers significant replayability primarily due to its multiple endings, with players noting up to 11 different outcomes based on their choices.
+While some reviewers found the core experience relatively short (around 3-6 hours), the branching paths and new game+ features encourage players to revisit the game for a deeper exploration of its story and characters.
+However, a few users expressed that the replay value diminishes after exploring the various endings.

 • “Spooky visual novel type game, but cute character designs, multiple endings, and a lot of replay value which adds to the story.”